-Entering Power-Down Mode To enter Power-Down mode, set PD bit in PCON register.
-The AT89C51AC3 enters the Power-Down mode upon execution of the instruction that sets PD bit.
-The instruction that sets PD bit is the last instruction executed.
-Exiting Power-Down Mode Note: If VCC was reduced during the Power-Down mode, do not exit Power-Down mode until VCC is restored to the normal operating level. are two ways to exit the Power-Down mode: nerate an enabled external interrupt.
-The AT89C51AC3 provides capability to exit from Power-Down using INT0#, INT1#.
+Entering Power-Down Mode the Pow er Power-Down mode, set PD bit in PCON register.
+The AT89C51CC03 enters ver-Down mode upon execution of the instruction that sets PD bit.
+The instruction s PD bit is the last instruction executed.
+Exiting Power-Down Mode Note: There a If VCC was reduced during the Power-Down mode, do not exit Power-Down mode until VCC is restored to the normal operating level. herate an enabled external interrupt.
+The AT89C51CC03 provides capability to exit from Power-Down using INT0#, INT1#.
 Hardware clears PD bit in PCON register which starts the oscillator and restores the clocks to the CPU and peripherals.
 Using INTx# input, execution resumes when the input is released (see Figure 19).
 Execution resumes with the interrupt service routine.
 Upon completion of the interrupt service routine, program execution resumes with the instruction immediately following the instruction that activated Power-Down mode.
 Note: The external interrupt used to exit Power-Down mode must be configured as level sensi- tive (INT0# and INT1#) and must be assigned the highest priority.
 In addition, the duration of the interrupt must be long enough to allow the oscillator to stabilize.
 The exe- cution will only resume when the interrupt is deasserted.
 Note: Exit from power-down by external interrupt does not affect the SFRs nor the internal RAM content.